A Little Bit of Heavenly Music in Plymouth

 Due to storm damage to the Chapel, the 2017 season will be held at the First Baptist Church of Plymouth, 41 Westerly Road.

-The schedule for the 2017 season is:
+The schedule for the 2019 season is to be announced

 A variety of accompanists will play during the season.